 Assemblies are held every second Wednesday at 2:15pm in the gym.
 Each class, has a turn of hosting the assembly throughout the semester.
 A special award giving assembly is also held at 1:45pm on the last day of each term.

 Students and staff may have anaphylactic (severe allergic) conditions, that include nut allergies.
 This means that exposure at school may constitute a risk to their health and wellbeing.
-If parent of a child with an allergy to nuts or nut products alerteds the school to this fact (backed by medical evidence / documentation), the school will manage the situation.
+If a parent of a child with an allergy to nuts or nut products alerteds the school to this fact (backed by medical evidence / documentation), the school will manage the situation.
 Students are requested NOT to send food to school that contain nuts, especially peanuts.
 Parents will be informed of this policy at the commencement of each new school year and at enrolment.

 Current Department of Education for Child Department record keeping policies require the recording of attendances, absences and punctuality.
 Absences with a reason should be clearly recorded in your child's diary or on a separate piece of paper and signed by the family.
 Please contact the school via phone, email or through the Skoolbag App if your child is going to be absent on any given day.

 When my child has an appointment during school time or requires leaving school early?